-- 3-Generation Testamentary Trusts to reduce Capital Gain Tax, Transfer duty (stamp duty) and income tax - Superannuation Testamentary Trusts to seek to remove the 15% or 30% (plus Medicare) tax on your Superannuation when your Superannuation goes to adult children - Protective and Maintenance Trusts in case your children, grandchildren or a beneficiary are under the Age of Majority - 4.
-Bankruptcy Trusts in case a beneficiary goes bankrupt - Divorce Protection Trusts in case a beneficiary suffers from a split up from a spouse or defacto partner
+- 3-Generation Testamentary Trusts to reduce Capital Gain Tax, Transfer duty (stamp duty) and income tax - Superannuation Testamentary Trusts to seek to remove the 15% or 30% (plus Medicare) tax on your Superannuation when your Superannuation goes to adults such as children

+- Protective and Maintenance Trusts in case your children, grandchildren or a beneficiary are under the Age of Majority - 4.
+Bankruptcy Trusts in case a beneficiary goes bankrupt - 5.
+Divorce Protection Trusts if a beneficiary separates